 What has happened so far?

-The taskforce needs help from business and community members to identify more facilities that may pose a fire risk.
-Facilities that store combustible material can become fire risk in a very short time.
+The Taskforce needs help from business and community members to identify more facilities that may pose a fire risk.
+Facilities that store combustible material can become a fire risk in a very short time.
 It is important for the Victorian community to report operations they are concerned about or facilities that have recently accumulated significant volumes of waste.

-When reporting, you can help our staff by informing us your report is to help the Resource Recovery Taskforce.
+When reporting, you can help our staff by informing us that your report is to help the Resource Recovery Taskforce.